Jrogbaaa/The-Way/README.md

     - **Technical Analysis:** Evaluates resolution, aspect ratio, and file size.
     - **Platform Fit:** Provides recommendations for Instagram (Post, Story/Reels) and TikTok based on aspect ratio.
     - **Actionable Insights:** Generates specific pros, cons, and suggestions for improvement based on technical and content analysis.
+  - **NEW: Image Optimization**: After analysis, offers options to automatically crop/resize the image to recommended aspect ratios (e.g., 9:16 for TikTok/Reels/Stories, 1:1 or 4:5 for Instagram Posts) using server-side processing.
   - *Note: Vertex AI analysis (`/api/analyze-image`) backend exists but is not currently wired to the main UI.*
   - Get pros and cons of your content before posting